A role model for those that take a longer journey to the AFL, Patrick Ambrose went from a mature aged rookie to a mainstay in the Bombers side.

-Debuting in Round 1, 2014, Ambrose held his spot and played 16 games for the season.
-Playinc across defence and half forward, Ambrose durability and versatility were on show as he played his 50th AFL game in his third season.
+Across defence and half forward, Ambrose’s durability and versatility were on show as he played his 50th game in his third season.

-2017 was a mixed season for Ambrose who only played 10 games, but played in his first finals series and was awarded the Adam Ramanauskas Award for the Most Courageous Player at the Essendon Football Club Best and Fairest.
+In 2017 Ambrose played in his first finals series and was awarded the Adam Ramanauskas Award for the Most Courageous Player at the Essendon Football Club Best and Fairest.